 Community Development Block Grants

-We encourage all applicants to discuss potential projects with HCDS staff before completing applications to ensure projects will meet national objectives and local priorities and needs and are eligible activities permitted by the CDBG program.
-A list of eligible activities is provided below.
-If you have specific program, project or eligibility questions please contact Jeremy Fink at email@example.com, or 303 738-8062, or Liana Escott at firstname.lastname@example.org, or 303 738-8066.
+We encourage all applicants to discuss potential projects with HCDS staff prior to completing applications to ensure projects will meet national objectives and local priorities and needs, and are eligible activities permitted by the CDBG program.
+A list of eligible activities is provided below for reference.
+If you have specific program, project or eligibility questions, please contact Jeremy Fink at email@example.com, or 303 738-8062, or Liana Escott at firstname.lastname@example.org, or 303 738-8066.

 The Community Development Block Grant (CDBG) program is a U.S. Department of Housing and Urban Development (HUD) entitlement program, which allocates annual grants to Arapahoe County to develop viable communities by providing decent affordable housing, a suitable living environment and expanded economic opportunities, principally for low-and moderate-income residents.

 The annual grant amount received by the County is determined by HUD and is based on population size and the number of low-and moderate-income residents.

 Eligible applicants may include: non-profit agencies, housing authorities, governmental agencies, quasi-governmental agencies, and in some cases for-profit businesses, that provide services to low and moderate income residents.